jw995/Computer-Vision__Scene-classification-system-using-bag-of-words/README.md

 # How to implement
 This project has 3 major parts. \
- Part 1: build a dictionary of visual words from training data. \
+*Part 1: build a dictionary of visual words from training data. \
- Part 2: build the recognition system using visual word dictionary and training images. \
+*Part 2: build the recognition system using visual word dictionary and training images. \
- Part 3: evaluate the recognition system using test images. \
+*Part 3: evaluate the recognition system using test images. \
 In Part 1, we use the provided filter bank to convert each pixel of each image into a high dimensional representation that will hopefully capture meaningful information, such as corners, edges etc. This will take each pixel from being a 3D vector of color values, to